merll/docker-map/docs/guide/containers/yaml.rst

 Example
 ^^^^^^^

-The container_map_example_ map can be more easily written as:
+The :ref:`container_map_example` map can be more easily written as:

 .. code-block:: yaml